 - Incident and Non-Compliance Report;

 - Annual Review;

 - Independent Environmental Audit;

 - EPL Annual Return;

-- Annual Compliance Report; and
+- Access to Information; and

 - Website updates.

-A copy of this HHMP will be made available to the WCPL Community Consultative Committee (CCC) and Mid-Western Regional Council.
-In addition, a copy will be made available for viewing to members of the public at the Wilpinjong Coal Mine and on the WCPL website.
+A copy of this HHMP will be made available to the WCPL Community Consultative Committee (CCC) and MWRC.
+In addition, a copy will be made available for viewing to members of the public at the Mine and on the WCPL website.

-7.1 Incident and Non Compliance Reporting
+7.1 Incident and Non-Compliance Reporting